witosh/learn-by-examples/java/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### What's difference between static and dynamic class loading
+### What is difference between static and dynamic class loading?

 #### Static loading
 We can say that class is static loading when we use * *new* * operator just like in exmaple below: